Max Planck research group leader

 My research topics are part of a field called nonlinear algebra.
 This is the application-driven study of nonlinear equations, with a view towards computation.

-I am particularly interested in the important role of toric geometry in the solution of systems of polynomial equations, and its applications in other fields of science.
+I am particularly interested in the important role of toric geometry in the solution of sparse systems of polynomial equations, and its applications in other fields of science.
+Recently, I've been exploring methods that go beyond toric varieties, exploiting for instance Khovanskii bases.

 Methods from nonlinear algebra and equation solving can be used to address mathematical questions coming from particle physics.
 This includes solving scattering equations for the evaluation of scattering amplitudes and computing the singularity loci of Feynman integrals.